 When your class owns unmanaged resources and releasing them requires a resource-intensive I/O operation, such as flushing the contents of an intermediate buffer into a file or sending a packet over a network to close a connection.

 Use the DisposeAsync method to perform whatever cleanup is necessary after using the unmanaged resources, such as freeing, releasing, or resetting the unmanaged resources.
-For more information about unmanaged resources in .NET, see Cleaning Up Unmanaged Resources.
+For more information, see Implement a DisposeAsync method.

 Performs application-defined tasks associated with freeing, releasing, or resetting unmanaged resources asynchronously.